Colorado Elopement Guide (2024)

 Self-Solemnization.
 Colorado is a self-solemnization state, meaning you don’t need an officiant or witness to preside over your ceremony in order to become legally married.
 Many couples take advantage of this to host a more intimate ceremony, or take their elopement into the mountains where few officiants would follow.
 This also means that you can have a friend or family member officiate your ceremony without needing to be ordained.
 So much freedom!

 Additionally, there is no cooling off period after you go to the County Clerk’s office to get your marriage license.
 If you wanted, you could walk into the County Clerk’s office engaged and walk out married!
-This is convenient for people who are coming out of state to Colorado to elope.
-You can fly in, grab your marriage license and head to the mountains to get married.
+This is convenient for people who are coming from out-of-state to Colorado to elope.
+You can fly in, grab your marriage license and head to the mountains to get married all within one day.

 Scenery.
 If you’ve ever been to Colorado you know that it is home to some of the most beautiful scenery in the US.
 And not only mountains!
 In Colorado you’ll also find alpine lakes, meadows full of wildflowers, aspen groves, waterfalls, and even sand dunes.
 Part of my job is to help my couples dream up their ideal adventure and find the perfect spot for them based on their scenery preferences.

 420-Friendly.
 If enjoying some MJ on your elopement day sounds like a dream come true, then Colorado may truly be the best place to host your elopement.
-The state is full of recreational facilities, where anyone over 21 can purchase smokeables and edibles of all kinds.
+The state is home to lots of recreational facilities, where anyone over 21 can purchase smokeables and edibles of all kinds.
 Unity joints are a big hit here!

 Activities.
 No matter what your preferred outdoor adventure is, you’re sure to find it in Colorado.
-The state offers unbeatable opportunities to hike, SUP, kayak, fish, raft, mountain bike, horseback ride, off-road, and even (for the ultra adventurous) paraglide or scuba dive!
-Choosing to have a Colorado elopement makes it easy to turn your ceremony into a full-blown honeymoon where you can explore the great outdoors with your newly minted spouse.
+The state offers unbeatable opportunities to hike, SUP, kayak, fish, raft, mountain bike, horseback ride, off-road, and even (for the ultra-adventurous) paraglide or scuba dive!
+Choosing to have a Colorado elopement makes it easy to turn your ceremony into a full honeymoon where you can explore the great outdoors with your newly minted spouse.

 What Time of the Year to Elope in Colorado